markonoo/astrovela-app/FINAL_IMPLEMENTATION_CHECKLIST.md

 **Confidence Level:** **98%**
 **Recommendation:** **PROCEED WITH IMPLEMENTATION**

 The repository is exceptionally well-prepared.
-The companion app is not just planned—it's **fully implemented** and ready for testing, deployment, and enhancement.
+The aura app is not just planned—it's **fully implemented** and ready for testing, deployment, and enhancement.